Here are just some of our awesome tribute artists choosen for their look, their voice and their ability to impersonate your favorite 70's superstars.

 DOLLY PARTON - Renee Sheehan.
 The unique vocals of this Country Music Hall of Famer are instantly recognizable worldwide and Renee nails it.
 “Dolly is one of those entertainment superstars that I've always admired.
 Her bubbly energy and engaging manner is something I've emulated for my entire musical career.”

-SONNY AND CHER -Nicholas T. King and Janis King.
+SONNY AND CHER -Nick Rudd and Janis King.
 "I Got You Babe" and "The Beat Goes On" were a couple of these legends biggest hits.
 The Sonny and Cher Comedy Hour

 was one of the big shows of the 70's and fans still remember their witty banter, comedy skits and weekly duets.